 Nothing.
 All personal protective gear such as waterproofs, boots, and gloves will be provided by Fix the Fells.
 All tools will similarly be provided, and full instruction and leadership will be provided by Fix the Fells’ experienced rangers.

 Activities can take place across the whole of the Lake District.

 Generally a full day from approximately 9am to 5pm

 Do you offer any shorter alternatives?

 Your group may be able to assist our volunteers with a ‘path maintenance run’ – a half-day activity that involves walking the length of a mountain path and maintaining the infrastructure along the route.
-These take place throughout the Lake District.
-Your group won’t be required to attend Basecamp beforehand, so you can meet us out on the fells: anywhere across the north, east, south and west of the Lakes to suit you.
+These take place throughout the Lake District, so you can meet us out on the fells: anywhere across the north, east, south and west of the Lakes to suit you.